 European Human Rights Law (co-teaching)

-Legal Research Methods for LLM Dissertations (module leader)
+Legal Research Methods (module leader)

 Business, Human Rights and Law (module leader)